 Water Will Come Through That Hole?!

-On the topic of the hole in the front where a front bucket storage can go people often think water will come through that hole.
-Some People like the idea while others don’t.
+Regarding the hole in the front where a front bucket storage can go, people often think water will come through that hole.
+Some People like the idea, while others don’t.

-The real question people have is how wet of a ride is the Sea-Doo Spark?
-I have driven many watercraft and the Spark is quite dry compared to the many I have ridden.
-It’s not the driest ride either if you want to get wet you either have to try or it’s got to be choppy.
+The real question people have is how wet of a ride is the Spark?
+I have driven many watercraft, and the Spark is quite dry compared to the many I have ridden.
+It’s not the driest ride either, if you want to get wet you either have to try or it’s got to be choppy.

-Water will not come in through the front where the Storage bucket can go.
-Since the Engine is in the rear and also the nose of the Seadoo Spark is elongated you really don’t get wet.
-At low speeds, Seadoo has made chimes in the front that funnel the water away from the rider so that you avoid getting splashed too much.
+Water will not come in through the front where the storage bucket goes unless you’re jumping waves or in rough water.
+At low speeds, Sea-Doo has made chimes in the front that funnel the water away from the rider so that you avoid getting splashed too much.

-So to summarize the wetness factor of the Sea-Doo Spark there are only a few ways you’ll get wet.
+So to summarize the wetness factor of the Spark, there are only a few ways you’ll get wet.

 - If you purposely fall off or not following the weight limit of the craft.

-There’s been times I’ve gone out in my shoes, pants, and works shirts to deliver Sparks on a nice day and I’ve never gotten wet.
-But in my free time, I take mine out and really play with it so that I can get wet on those hot days.
+There’s been times I’ve gone out in my shoes, pants, and work shirts to deliver Sparks on a nice day, and I’ve never gotten wet.
+But in my spare time, I take mine out and really play with it so that I can get wet on those hot days.

-You have two options for seats on a Seadoo Spark.
-A 2up and a 3up.
-A 2up is a 2 seater and a 3up is a 3 seater.
+You have two options for seats on a Spark, a 2 up and a 3 up.
+A 2 up is a 2 seater and a 3 up is a 3 seater.

-A 2up will not have this as shown below.
+A 2 up will not have this, as shown by the image I took below.

 The seat difference between the 2up and 3up, shown below: